ThePixelGamer/Pikmin-1-Reversed/README.md

 	**DLL names**

 	- `sysCore` is the main .dll that is `imported` by all of the other .dlls and `sysBootup.exe`.
 		- This .dll is the most important, and contains a **LOT** of classes/functions, which explains the size of the folder and the size of the .dll.
+It is used all throughout the plugins and sysBootup.

-	- `sysBootup` is the .exe of the project, it has the capability to load the seperate .dll files and is what initialises everything within `sysCore`.
+	- `sysBootup` is the .exe of the project, it has the capability to load the seperate .dll files.

-	- `plugTexConv` is the .dll we know least about, it is assumed that it could convert formats to/from the file formats of Pikmin 1.
+	- `plugTexConv` is used to convert .tga files to the texture format `.txe`, and can be used to edit/convert model files.

-	- `plugAtxServer` is literally a server, but is by far the most intruiging because it has hidden functionality that accesses most of `sysCore.dll`
+	- `plugAtxServer` is a server used to interface with the other plugins by creating windows and displaying `Nodes`.

 # Setup